vercel/next.js/docs/basic-features/data-fetching/incremental-static-regeneration.md

 When a request is made to a path that hasn’t been generated, Next.js will server-render the page on the first request.
 Future requests will serve the static file from the cache.
 ISR on Vercel [persists the cache globally and handles rollbacks](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration).

-Note: during a revalidation fresh data should be requested from your upstream provider so if the provider has caching enabled by default you will want to bypass this (e.g. `useCdn: false`) otherwise a revalidation won't be able to pull fresh data to update the cache with correctly.
+> Note:  Check if your upstream data provider has caching enabled by default.
+You might need to disable (e.g. `useCdn: false`), otherwise a revalidation won't be able to pull fresh data to update the Next.js cache.
+When using Next.js on Vercel, caching is enabled by default through the Vercel Edge Network.

 ## On-demand Revalidation